-4.8 Set Value Limits
+4.9 Set Value Limits

 In the previous section, set values were discussed.
-Vy default, the range of set values (U, I, P, R) are adjustable from 0 to 102% of the nominal ratings for the unit.
+By default, the range of set values (U, I, P, R) are adjustable from 0 to 102% of the nominal ratings for the unit.

 There may be times the power supply is connected to a device which cannot sustain the full capability of the power supply.
-It may be desired to ensure that a 600 V rated device does not get exposed the the full 750 V capability of the power supply by accident.
+For example, it may be desired to ensure that a 600 V rated application device does not get exposed the the full voltage capability of a 750 V power supply by accident.
+Even in sink mode, it may be prudent to ensure the mPower 411 does not behave like a load larger than the external source can support.